CAOZRICH/Predicting-Imbalanced-Dataset-using-RandomForest/README.md

-# Dealing with an imbalanced dataset and using Random Forest for classificate it
+# Treatment of an imbalanced dataset and use of Random Forest to classify it

 ## Software Environment
 * Python